jarrodthibodeau/json-derulo/README.md

 ### A library to maintain JSON files that follow a strict structure

 ## function sortJsonFile(jsonFile, sortField)
 This will sort a JSON file based on what key you want sorted.
 The key to be sorted one MUST be of String or Number value, otherwise.
 An error will be thrown.
-This will return a stringified JSON object with your sorted JSON as well as your JSON file being sorted.
+This will return a promise with a stringified JSON object with your sorted JSON as well as your JSON file being sorted.

-## function findAllDupes(jsonFile, dupeField)
+## function findAllDupes(jsonFile, key)
 This will find every duplicate in your JSON file based on the key value.
 That is passed in.
 This will return an array of the dupes.